-- merger of companies or takeover of one company by another; - direct or indirect acquisition of control over a company or a part of it; - creation of a joint venture by two or more companies; and - direct or indirect acquisition of shares if such acquisition results in obtaining either 25% (or more) or 50% (or more) of votes in the highest governing body of a company.
+- merger of companies or takeover of one company by another; - direct or indirect acquisition of control over a company or a part of it;

+- creation of a joint venture by two or more companies; and - direct or indirect acquisition of shares that ensures obtaining control, including 25% (or more) or 50% (or more) of votes in the highest governing body of a company.

-The acquisition of less than 25% of shares in a company does not require merger control clearance, if such minority interest does not transfer control to the acquirer.
-(This includes the transfer of negative control via veto rights under a shareholders' agreement or other similar instruments.)
+The acquisition of less than 50% of shares in a company is subject to obtaining merger control clearance if such minority interest ensures the control to the acquirer (this includes the transfer of negative control via veto rights under a shareholders' agreement or other similar instruments).